Are you planning a trip to Alaska in July? This is a beautiful time to visit the Final Frontier!

 The replaceable carbon filter ensures clean drinking water when you want it.

 Then this collapsible silicone foldable water bottle would work well for you.
-Would not take up much space at all.
+It would not take up much space at all.